akattow/portfolio-2019/site/content/work/OLA-information-architecture.md

 This project was completed as part of a graduate course on Information Architecture at the University of Wisconsin - Milwaukee.
 The premise of the project is the redesign of a fictional company website.
 The project, and this case study, will refer to the fictional Online Learning Association (OLA), a professional association for those working in online learning, training, and development.

 What follows is an excerpt from the final report.
-The full <a href="/IA_DesignReport.pdf">final report</a> is available as well.
+The full <a href="/IA_DesignReport.pdf" target="_blank">final report</a> is available as well.

 You can jump to: